This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lindis Valley

-Queenstown to Mount Cook drive: Lindis Valley
+Queenstown to Mount Cook drive: the Lindis Valley

 After Tarras we entered the long Lindis Valley where we could see amazing white mountain ridges at distance, all snow-covered.